6 Entry-Level Hospital Jobs You Can Start Sooner Than You Think

 1Burning-Glass.com (analysis of 768,696 hospital job postings seeking candidates with 0-2 years of experience, June 1, 2019 – May 31, 2020)

-2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed May, 2020] www.bls.gov/ooh/.
-Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries.
+2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed May 2020] www.bls.gov/ooh/.
 Employment conditions in your area may vary.

 3Completion time is dependent on the number of transfer credits accepted and the number of courses completed each term.